Opportunities for Young People

 Put your skills to work!

 The 21st Century Conservation Service Corps puts thousands of young people, veterans and emerging professionals to strengthen America’s infrastructure, boost local economies, and modernize the way government works.
 The 21CSC initiative supports partner organizations and service, training, education and employment opportunities for young people to learn and work on lands, waterways, and cultural heritage sites across the country.
 21CSC includes Public Lands Corps, a work and education program for young people and veterans.
+Please contact your local Forest Service unit to learn more about how 21CSC partnerships work.

 The Youth Conservation Corps (YCC) is an exciting summer youth employment program that engages teenagers, ages 15 to 18, in meaningful work experiences on forest lands and prairies, national parks, wildlife refuges, and fish hatcheries.